Centra Benefits Home Health Care in SW Fort Worth/Burleson, TX

 Centra Benefits and Local Hospital Discharge Coordination in the Burleson Area

 Lake Granbury Medical Center also serves a portion of the extended service area.
 Patients discharged from that facility who are covered by Centra Benefits can receive home health services in their residence without needing to travel back into the city for ongoing clinical care.
+The agency manages coordination with the discharge team regardless of which facility is involved.

 What to Expect When Centra Benefits Home Health Care Begins